 This savings is essential when you make a lifestyle change.
 If things don't work out as planned (in my case, I lost my job much earlier than expected), you'll be glad you kept it up.
 Automating this process is the best way to ensure it gets done each month.
 You can't spend what you never see.

 To take things a step further, I'd actually take whatever you're saving and increase it by 25-50%.
 This will force you to make changes that you may never have made otherwise.
 In my case, I became the king of bootstrapping.
 In order to meet my goals of starting an online business while also traveling, I adapted myself to a more frugal lifestyle long before I needed to.
 That has made it much easier on me now that a lifestyle change is no longer a choice.

 You should also:

-In the past I've used both Quicken and spreadsheets with only limited success.
+In the past I've used both Quicken and spreadsheets to create a budget, but with only limited success.
 It wasn't until I started using Mint.com that I really started to see success in my budgeting.
 Its ease-of-use makes this stand out among everything else I have tried.
 Two features in particular helped me save more money:

 - The ability to categorize my spending in any way I see fit, and

 - Being able to track trending over months.

 I had no idea how much my car cost me each month until I started tracking all of the related expenses.
 It was tough to realize that I was paying over $500/month for transportation alone.
 Dusting off the old bicycle could definitely drop a couple zeroes off of that number!